Dayton Dragons Game Notes for Saturday

 Team Notes

-The Dragons has won two of their last three games after losing five straight.
+The Dragons have hit 10 home runs in the series, surpassing their highest total in any series this season.
+They hit eight at Great Lakes May 4-9.

-Dragons pitchers have posted a 3.00 ERA in the five games played so far in the series after surrendering a 5.50 ERA in the previous six-game series vs. Lake County.
-The ERA in the current series would be the Dragons best in a series since the first series of the season at Great Lakes.
+Dragons pitchers have posted a 3.03 ERA in the 11 games on the road trip.
+They rank second in the league in team ERA in August at 3.38.

-The Dayton bullpen over the last four games has tossed 16.1 innings without allowing an earned run.
+The Dayton bullpen over the last 10 games has tossed 40.2 innings and allowed just eight earned runs, a 1.77 ERA.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)